California Farm Tractor Accident Lawyer

 California courts have adopted a comparative negligence standard when determining how to award damages in a personal injury or wrongful death lawsuit.
 Comparative negligence means that a judge and jury can review the fault of both the plaintiff and the defendant, or defendants, and assign a percentage.
 This percentage will then be used to reduce a damage award.

 For example, if you suffered $100,000 in economic and non-economic damages and were found to be 30 percent at fault, an award of damages would be reduced by 30 percent.
 This is a fair and reasonable standard, especially when compared to the negligence standards used by other states.
-For example, in some states, if a plaintiff was deemed to be over 50 percent at fault for causing a tractor accident, they will be barred from recovering any monetary damages.
-Other states have adopted an even harsher contributory negligence standard that bars a plaintiff from recovering damages if they are just 1 percent at fault.
+For example, if a plaintiff was deemed over 50 percent at fault for causing a tractor accident in some states, they will be barred from recovering any monetary damages.
+Other states have adopted an even harsher contributory negligence standard that bars plaintiffs from recovering damages if they are just 1 percent at fault.

 Statute of Limitations in Tractor Accident Injury Lawsuits

-As you can see, the exceptions are quite narrow for when the statute of limitations can be tolled.
-This means it makes more sense to take action as soon as you can.
+As you can see, the exceptions are pretty narrow for when the statute of limitations can be tolled.
+This means taking action as soon as possible makes more sense.
 The best way to do this is by contacting an experienced tractor accident attorney to discuss the viability of your potential claim.

 California Farm Tractor Accident Lawyers Work on a Contingent Fee